 To enroll in your first college-level composition course, you need ONE of the following:

-- placement by scores from the ACCUPLACER test, administered by Edmonds CC - this is necessary if you are registering for the first time at Edmonds CC;
+- placement by scores from the ACCUPLACER test, administered by Edmonds College - this is necessary if you are registering for the first time at Edmonds College;

 - a permit from a English Prep or ESL/Academic English instructor; or